 Now we are going try to remove the switch named ThisistheFinalvSwitch with the command

 Remove-VDSwitch -VDSwitch ThisistheFinalvSwitch -Confirm:$False.
 Our goal by adding the

 -Confirm switch is to skip the confirmation.

 Oh no, an error.
 It looks like ThisistheFinalvSwitch is in use.
 As we can see above, it is in use by host2.lab.local.
-We can also confirm in vCenter.
+We can also confirm in this by looking at vCenter.

 This time it worked successfully, and it did not ask us for a confirmation before removing the switch.